 Blueways are defined as a network of approved and branded multi-activity recreational trails and sites closely linked with the water and often linked with access to other activities and experiences.
-The Dardenne Creek Blueway consists of a 5-phase plan, of which Phase I has already opened.
+The Dardenne Creek Blueway consists of a 5-phase plan, of which Phases I and 2 have already opened.
 The St. Charles County Parks Department plans to also create the Big Creek Blueway, which will connect Indian Camp Creek and Flatwoods parks through Big Creek and the Cuivre River, or about 12.3 miles.
 Staff are in the process of designing a canoe/kayak landing for Indian Camp Creek along the Big Creek and have constructed a landing at Flatwoods Park on the Cuivre River.
 The City of Wentzville Parks and Recreation Department is developing an access point along Big Creek at Mette Road on property owned by the city.

 Protecting Our Blueways